Clemson's College World Series hopes dashed by coronavirus cancellation

 In the four years since Lee took over the program, the Tigers qualified for but never advanced past the NCAA regionals.

 Some believed 2020 could be the year the team broke through, not least because of the splendid left-hander Sam Weatherly.
-Over four starts, the Tigers' Friday night starter was 2-0 with a .79 ERA and 43 strikeouts in 22.2 innings pitched.
+Over four starts, the Tigers' Friday night starter was 2-0 with a .79 ERA and 43 strikeouts in 22 2/3 innings.

 Before the season started, Weatherly made a bold declaration about the team's goals.